Campoint/visitx-api-examples-net/README.md

-# API .NET examples for Visit-X
+# Examples in C# for the VisitX API